 In my last post, we talked about travel vaccines and whether they’re a smart precaution, or more harm than good.Whether or not you choose to immunize yourself, it’s a good idea to also carry your own arsenal when you travel – just in case.

 When I pack up my family (or myself) for a trip, I always include a little holistic travel remedy kit in case we start to feel under the weather.
-The last thing you need while traveling – whether to grandma’s house or abroad – is to start to feel feverish, achy, and sniffly with no idea where to find your trusty immune boosting supplements and natural remedies.
+The last thing you need while traveling – whether to grandma’s house or abroad – is to feel feverish, achy, and sniffly with no idea where to find your trusty immune boosting supplements and natural remedies.

-I take fermented cod liver oil and high vitamin butter oil every day, so those will come with me wherever I go.
+I take cod liver oil and high vitamin butter oil every day, so those will come with me wherever I go.
 In addition, here are the essentials that I include in my holistic travel remedy kit:

 A tiny bottle of this stuff packs a powerful punch when your immune system is feeling like it’s losing a fight.